Piri (instrument)

 There are different types of piri, each suited for use in a different type of music.
-The Hyang piri is the longest and most common form of piri.
+The Hyangpiri is the longest and most common form of piri.
 Because of its loud and nasal tone, it usually plays the main melody in an ensemble.
-The se piri is the smaller, thinner, and much quieter one.
+The sepiri is the smaller, thinner, and much quieter one.
 Additionally, because of its quiet tone, it is used along with voices or soft stringed instruments.
-The Dang piri (Tang piri) is wider and is similar to the Chinese guanzi.
-Additionally, the North Korean dae piri is a modernized piri with keys and a bell, looking much more like a western oboe.
+The Dangpiri (Tang piri) is wider and is similar to the Chinese guanzi.
+Additionally, the North Korean daepiri is a modernized piri with keys and a bell, looking much more like a western oboe.

 In general, the method of playing the piri is to sit upright, pull the chin slightly, straighten the back to make it easier to breathe, hold the flute in both hands, and bite it in mouth.

 The piri is believed to have been introduced to Korea from Kucha, a Buddhist oasis state of Central Asia (modern-day Xinjiang) before the Goguryeo period.
 According to the Book of Sui, the piri was also known as gagwan (가관; 笳管), and it originates from Kucha.
-During the reign of King Yejong of Goryeo dynasty, another double-reed cylindrical instrument was imported from Song dynasty China, and to disambiguate, the former was named hyang piri and the latter dang piri.
-The se piri is smaller than the hyang piri, but has the same structure and range.
-The se piri appears to have been invented much later than the hyang piri.
+During the reign of King Yejong of Goryeo dynasty, another double-reed cylindrical instrument was imported from Song dynasty China, and to disambiguate, the former was named hyangpiri and the latter dangpiri.
+The sepiri is smaller than the hyangpiri, but has the same structure and range.
+The sepiri appears to have been invented much later than the hyangpiri.

 The piris equivalent in China is the guan (also known as bili), and its counterpart in Japan is the hichiriki.